Sport Injuries Pain Treatment In El Paso, TX ˚

 Hamstring injuries are slow to heal because of the constant stress applied to the injured tissue from walking.
 To completely heal can take six to twelve months.
 Hamstring re-injuries are common because it’s hard for many to stay inactive that long.

-Fractures of the femur bone, labral tear and hip dislocation are common sports injuries that affect the hip.
+Fractures of the femur bone, labral tear and hip dislocation are common sport injuries that affect the hip.
 The hip joint is more vulnerable for injury when playing sports.
 Hip injuries require immediate intervention to avoid complications.
 Therapy and Rehabilitation programs are recommended following intervention, in which exercises enhance motions to strengthen the muscles.

 Common symptoms of a hip flexor strain include, pain when raising the leg, i.e. stair climbing and getting in and out of a car and running activities.
 When experiencing hip flexor strain there could be bruising in the front of the upper thigh and groin area.